Let me guess, you really like to do bodyweight exercises a lot but this question keeps popping out in your head…

 Doing calisthenics with no rest days is probably going to have the exact opposite effect you are looking for – regression.

-This process is also called overtraining and is something you have to avoid at all costs!
+This process in which you train every day without any break is also called overtraining and is something you have to avoid at all costs!

 So, Is Doing Calisthenics Everyday Lead To Overtraining?

-Unfortunately, it does and once that happens only bad things start to happen…
+Unfortunately, according to science it does , and once that happens only bad things start to follow…

 Here are a few symptoms and processes that happen in your body during overtraining: